TWIG Filters

 oro_html_sanitize

-The oro_html_sanitize filter removes HTML elements except those that are allowed.
-You can find the list of allowed HTML tags in the app.yml file.
+The oro_html_sanitize filter removes all HTML elements except those explicitly allowed.
+The list of allowed HTML tags can be found in the app.yml configuration file.

 {{ data|oro_html_sanitize() }}